Theatre & Dance

 THEATRE PROGRAM LEARNING OUTCOMES

 The study of theatre and dance combines the knowledge and skills required of a performer, creator, teacher, theorist, and historian.
-Undergraduate studies in theatre should prepare students for a variety of collaborative artistic roles.
+Undergraduate studies should prepare students for a variety of collaborative artistic roles.

 In order to achieve these goals, the program is designed to prepare students to:

-• Apply research and critical analysis to scripts, scholarships, productions, and additional forms of theatrical writing.
+- Apply research and critical analysis to scripts, scholarship, productions, and additional forms of theatrical writing.